 - Party Expenses: The cost of parties are tax deductible if they are related to your business.
 If you rewarded your favorite customers with a party you may be able to take this tax deduction.

-- Home Office: If you use part of your home regularly and exclusively to perform administrative or managerial activities for your business, you can claim a home office deduction for utilities, rent, mortgage interest, depreciation, cleaning and the like based on the square footage of your home used for your business.
+- Home Office: If you use part of your home regularly and exclusively to perform administrative or managerial activities for your business, you can claim a home office deduction for a portion of utilities, rent, mortgage interest, depreciation, cleaning and the like based on the square footage of your home used for your business.

 - Personal Bad Debts: If your best friend borrows $10,000 from you and then skips town, you can deduct up to $3,000 of this non-business bad debt as a short-term capital loss on your tax return in the year the debt becomes uncollectible.